-These data come from a survey of clusters of golf tees in grass, conducted by statistics students at the University of St Andrews.
+These data come from a survey of golf tees which conducted by statistics students at the University of St Andrews.
 The data were collected along transect lines, 210 metres in total.
 A distance of 4 metres out from the centre line was searched and, for the purposes of this exercise, we assume that this comprised the total study area, which was divided into two strata.
 There were 250 clusters of tees in total and 760 individual tees in total.